-The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, Lincoln Financial Foundation, Comcast NBCUniversal Foundation, The Best Buy Foundation, Rosenlund Family Foundation, the Hamilton Family Foundation, the Christopher Ludwick Foundation, and the Christian R. and Mary F. Lindback Foundation.
+The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, The Independence Public Media Foundation, Philadelphia Cultural Fund-Youth Arts Enrichment, Lincoln Financial Foundation, Comcast NBCUniversal Foundation, The Best Buy Foundation, Rosenlund Family Foundation, Hamilton Family Charitable Trust, Independence Foundation, Christopher Ludwick Foundation, and Christian R. and Mary F. Lindback Foundation.

 Move to the Beat produced by Kyle Ramberan & Eric Segal through Scribe's Documentary History Project for Youth 2017

 Up to 12 young people will be accepted into the program.
 Participants will talk with scholars and experts, explore historical archives, and learn the basics of documentary filmmaking.
 Students gain solid skills in media production, including planning, scripting, camera and sound recording, video editing, and exposure to varied media production software – Adobe Premiere Pro (video editing), AfterEffects (titling & special effects), HTML (websites) and Audacity (sound editing).
 The Documentary History Project for Youth program helps young people learn about the process of studying and presenting history through archive research, field interviews, data collection and analysis, constructing narratives and fact-checking